-Midwest Urban Strategies (MUS) is an intermediary of urban workforce development boards (WDB) serving their local communities to connect the stakeholders of the workforce ecosystem.
+Midwest Urban Strategies (MUS) serves as a trusted intermediary for urban workforce development boards (WDBs), working to support their local communities by connecting and aligning the key stakeholders of the workforce ecosystem.

 Tracey Carey leads Midwest Urban Strategies (MUS), a consortium of 13 of the largest urban workforce boards in the Midwest.
 With more than $20 million in federal and philanthropic investment and a growing portfolio of business and service partners, MUS delivers high value resource to its members.
 The consortium’s mission is to grow business investment and expand and diversify talent in the Midwest.
 Prior to her tenure with MUS, Ms. Carey enjoyed nearly two decades of service developing and supporting workforce development programs and strategies.
 As the Director of Strategic Initiatives for the Boys & Girls Clubs of Greater Milwaukee, Tracey facilitated the summer youth employment program that provided first jobs for more than 500 young people annually.
 She also developed and facilitated training programs for opportunity youth that reengaged them in school and/or work.
 In 2014 she joined Employ Milwaukee, the workforce development board for Milwaukee County (WI) as the Director of Fund Development & Strategic Initiatives.
 While serving in that capacity, Ms. Carey raised an additional $13 million dollars and supported the startup of MUS.
 Then, in 2018, she left Milwaukee to join the staff at Partner4Work, the workforce development board for the City of Pittsburgh and Allegheny County, PA.
 As the Chief Strategy Officer.
 At P4W, Tracey led a team of innovators working to improve workforce development practice, including the restart of the area’s workforce funding collaborative.
 Through her leadership, P4W brought more than $10 million dollars to the region in her first year.
 Tracey holds a Bachelor of Arts Degree in English from the University of Wisconsin – Milwaukee, Certificate in Women’s Studies from the University of Wisconsin – Milwaukee, Summa cum laude, Certificate in Non-Profit Management from the Center for Non-Profit Management, and Business and Economic Development Finance Professional Certification from the National Development Council.